-I‘m sorry but I‘m not really sorry for a particular kind of people who whine uncontrollably of how unloved they are.
-I‘ll give a pass now and then for anyone who at some point feel this way.
+There is a particular kind of people who whine uncontrollably of how unloved they are.
 I mean, we are all human and very needy humans at times.
 We all want to be seen, noticed, taken seriously, cared for, pampered, mention it, in ways we sometimes don’t even know how.

 And in wanting to receive what we crave for so badly, we will most times try to manipulate the ones in our lives to get it.